spryker/spryker-docs/docs/scos/dev/back-end-development/zed/business-layer/facade/a-facade-implementation.md

 ## Encapsulation

-The idea of the business layer is to present a facade to all clients and hide the internal details.
+The idea of the `Business` layer is to present a facade to all clients and hide the internal details.
 This is the main requirement for future updates, and it keeps the bundles decoupled.
 So when you look at a module from another module, you only see the facade.
 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/Developer+Guide/Zed/Business+Layer/How+to+Implement+a+Facade/facade-as-internal-api.png)

 ## Related Spryks